-All students who come from outside the EU are required to:
+All students who come to study in our campuses in the United Kingdom and are from outside the EU are required to:

-- hold a valid visa that allows them to study in the University; or - hold a Tier 4 visa sponsored by the University
+- hold a valid visa that allows them to study in the University or - hold a Tier 4 visa sponsored by the University.

 Students who are being sponsored under a Tier 4 student visa must also comply with the responsibilities of their student visa and cooperate with the University of South Wales in fulfilling its Tier 4 compliance obligations.
+Student information is disclosed to UK Visas and Immigration (Home Office): this could be for instance regarding an immigration application you have made or concerning your attendance and engagement.